 The French galette des rois have various shapes and flavors depending on the region and local traditions.
 Indeed, in northern France, the galette is made of pâte feuilleté (puff pastry) and stuffed with a dense, creamy almond paste called frangipane.
 In the south of France, the galette is a brioche-style cake with candied fruit.
 And in the Alps, the galette is a generous brioche with huge pink pralines.

-Whatever the shape and flavor, the galette des rois always come with a golden paper crown and a hidden trinket (a fève) made of porcelain or plastic.
+Whatever the shape and flavor, the galette des rois always come with a golden paper crown and a hidden trinket (une fève) made of porcelain or plastic.
 During the slicing of the galette, the youngest child should slip underneath the table to call out the name of the person to receive each slice.
 So, the server can’t be accused of playing favorites.
 The entire cake should be divided such that each guest receives a slice.
 And the lucky guest who finds the fève in their serving becomes le Roi or la Reine and gets to wear the golden crown.

 Ingredients